Bubbly Pet

 Progressive Retinal Atrophy (PRA)

-Progressive retinal atrophy (PRA) is a group of generative eye-disorder in dogs, which can make a dog completely blind by both eyes.
+Progressive retinal atrophy (PRA) is a group of generative eye disorders in dogs, which can make a dog completely blind in both eyes.

-Retinas in the eyes contain the rod cells, which enables your Maltipoo to see in dim light.
+Retinas in the eyes contain rod cells, which enable your Maltipoo to see in dim light.
 This disorder makes the rod cells programmed to die themselves.

 What Factors Can Affect the Lifespan of a Maltipoo?